 Was property accessible by vehicle?
+Yes Comment:

-Yes Comment: Access issues?
-No Comment: Are water wells present?
-Yes Comment: The water well is no longer in use and the previous owner closed it up.
+Access issues?
+Yes Comment: Locked gate

+Are water wells present?
+No Comment:

 Are creeks or ponds present?
+No Comment:

-Yes Comment: Lago Ponceña is south of the property.
-Are any potential wetlands onsite or visible on adjacent parcel?
-Yes Comment: South of the property is Lago Ponceña.
+Are any potential wetlands on- site or visible on adjacent parcel?
+No Comment:

+Parcel Conditions

-Parcel Conditions Note - for Any Yes answers specify type, contents and location
+Note - for Any Yes answers specify type, contents and location

 Do any of the proposed project work areas show evidence of site preparation?
-No Comment: Are commercial or industrial hazardous facilities at parcel or within visual sight?
+No Comment: If yes, ask applicant when the preparation work was completed.
+Are commercial or industrial hazardous facilities at parcel or within visual sight?
 No Comment: Are there signs of underground storage tanks?
-Yes Comment: There is a "pozo muro" or a well wall (literally) which is part of the drainage and sewer system of the property.
-Are above-ground tanks >10 gallons present?
+Yes Comment: Septic tank Are above-ground tanks >10 gallons present?
+If Yes, also state condition.
+Yes Comment: 1000-gallon cistern Are 55-gallon drums present?
 If Yes, also state condition.
 No Comment: